Narrative Fallacies and How to Avoid Them

 E

 Example 1: Handwriting experts contracted by the state conclude the handwriting on the back of a print of the backyard photos belongs to Oswald.
-Even though the handwriting appears markedly different from other examples of Oswald’s handwriting at a glance, the experts must be correct.
+Whether the handwriting appears markedly different from other examples of Oswald’s handwriting at a glance, or appears similar but could have been forged, the experts must be correct.
 The experts could not be lying or inaccurate.

 N